 Callide Oxyfuel Project

-We have played a lead role in the project since its inception and the oxyfuel demonstration is taking place at at our Callide A Power Station in central Queensland.
+CS Energy is a project partner in the international joint venture for the Callide Oxyfuel Project.
+We have played a lead role in the Callide Oxyfuel Project since its inception and the oxyfuel demonstration is taking place at CS Energy’s Callide A Power Station in central Queensland.

 The Callide Oxyfuel Project involved retrofitting Callide A with oxyfuel technology to enable the demonstration of coal-fired electricity generation with low emissions.
 The key difference between a conventional power station and the oxyfuel process is that coal is burnt in a mixture of pure oxygen and recycled exhaust gases, instead of air.
 The by-product of the oxyfuel process is a concentrated stream of carbon dioxide suitable for capture and storage.